St Patrick’s Day – Why Green…?

 Karen Haller

 If I asked you what’s the first colour that comes to mind when you think of Ireland, it’s likely to be green.
 On March 17th, the Irish the world over celebrate their patron saint.
-But how did the colour green become associated with St Patrick and become their good luck colour?
+But how did the colour green become associated with St Patrick and become a good luck colour?

-There are many thoughts on this, however a popular belief relates to the shamrock representing the Trinity, that God is three in one – the father, the son and the holy spirit.
+There are many thoughts on this, however a popular belief relates to the shamrock representing the Trinity, that God is three in one – the Father, the Son and the Holy Spirit.

 No surprise that green is also the national colour.
-It’s not called the Emerald Isle for nothing!
+It’s not called the Emerald Isle for nothing/

 And if we look at the three ways we relate to colour, this comes under colour symbolism, also known as colour in culture.
+This is where the meaning we give to colour through tradition, belief, and shared experience shapes how we feel when we see it in this context.

 It’s a day celebrated the world over with Irish music, food, culture and dancing.
 It was the Irish who immigrated to the US that really embraced St Patrick’s Day.
-The New York parade is the largest and most famous of all the St Patrick Day parades with Chicago coming a close second.

 Wishing you a colourful day